mimachniak/sysopslife.pages/_posts/2021-12-30-M365-Groups-protected-by-sensitive-labels.md

 |Site settings | Only people in your organization | New and existing guests | Anyone |

 ## Configuration sensitive labels for Microsoft 365 Groups

+After planning our settings we can configure  sensitive labels and policy in our organization for Microsoft 365 groups.